Top 10 Essential Types of Data Visualization of 2025: From Basic to Advanced

 A line graph demonstrates the values of different categories over time.
 Specifically, it shows changes in value across continuous measurements of items.
 It illustrates an overall trend leaving no room for confusion.
 That's why people use it for several business use cases.

-Overall trends help business leaders forecast projections for future outcomes.
+Overall trends and different types of graphs help business leaders forecast projections for future outcomes.
 When the line moves up, it often shows positive changes.
 On the other hand, the movement of the line going down shows negative changes.
 It proves handy when you explicitly want to show trends for multiple categories over the same course of time.

 2) Column Chart